swati24081992/MATH-F212/PythonReview/PythonInstallation.md

 Here, I present how I setup my own Python machine learning IDE using Anaconda.
 You can follow the same to install and code in Python.

-These instructions are suitable for Windows, MAC OS, and Linux platforms.
-I will demonstrate them on Windows, so you may see some Windows dialogs and file extensions.
+I will demonstrate the installation instruction on Windows, so you may see some Windows dialogs and file extensions.
+However, these instructions may also be suitable for MAC OS and Linux platforms.

 # Overview
 We will cover the following steps: